intjelic/remofile/docs/user-guide.rst

     python3 -m virtualenv python-env
     source python-env/bin/activate

-Foobar.
+Installing via Pipy provides flexibility as it doesn't have to install system-wide but you can install from the underlying operating system package manager as well.
+Remofile is packaged for various Linux distributions.
+Check out the following document.

 Run a testing server
 --------------------
-Before deploying online, better do some local tests to famaliarize yourself with the tool.
+Before deploying online, better do some **local** tests to famaliarize yourself with the tool.
+We'll start with running a local Remofile server and interact with it.

 Remofile doesn't know about users and passwords, instead you use a token to authenticate.